![]() |

 “I guess you have a point there.”

-My husband was searching for Jesus in bizarre places because our cats had gone berserk while we slept during the night and scattered the pieces of Emily’s nativity scene all over the house.
+My husband was searching for Jesus in bizarre places because our cats held a soccer game while we slept during the night and scattered the pieces of Emily’s nativity scene all over the house.
 The other pieces were found quickly but we couldn’t find Jesus, the most important figure.
 Once He was found, everyone was happy.
 Like our cats, we humans tend to make a real mess of things.
-We sometimes lose sight of what should be the most important things in our lives.
-Our nativity Jesus was never truly gone, we just couldn’t see Him because He had been moved from the place of prominence to a dark and dusty corner.
+We sometimes lose sight of what the most important things are in our lives.
+Our nativity Jesus was never truly gone, we just couldn’t see Him because He had been moved from his place of prominence to a dark and dusty corner.
 I don’t want to relegate Jesus to a dark and dusty corner of my life.
 I want Him to be the absolute center, the focal point no matter what angle anyone sees me from so that they are shown the way to Him.
+And I am so, so grateful that even when I fall and lose sight of Him, He is still there.

 Amen!